ontio/ontology-go-sdk/README.md

 ontSdk.Native.Ong.Transfer(gasPrice, gasLimit uint64, from *Account, to common.Address, amount uint64) (common.Uint256, error)
 ```

-#### 2.4.3 Multipe Transfer
+#### 2.4.3 Multiple Transfer

 ```
 ontSdk.Native.Ong.MultiTransfer(gasPrice, gasLimit uint64, states []*ont.State, signer *Account) (common.Uint256, error)
 ```

-Multipe transfer means do more than one transfers ONT in one transaction.
+A multi transfer does more than one transfer of ONG in one transaction.

 #### 2.4.4 Approve